Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 213.  ### Question213
 What does the Development Team should do when the CEO assign them an unplanned work in the middle of the Sprint?

-- [ ] Inform the Scrum Master to work with his/her
+- [ ] Inform the Scrum Master to work with his/her.
-- [ ] Reject it because they are independent
+- [ ] Reject it because they are independent.
-- [ ] Accept it because the CEO is the highest rank in the organization
+- [ ] Accept it because the CEO is the highest rank in the organization.
-- [x] Inform the Product Owner to work with his/her
+- [x] Inform the Product Owner to work with his/her.

 _[⬆ Back to Top](#table-of-contents)_